Jim Duren leaves lasting legacy in Shelby County - Shelby County Reporter

 Duren’s path to becoming a band director began with a trip to Greenville, Mississippi.
 He traveled out there to see his cousin, who was in talks with the band director at Mountain Brook High School to become the junior high director.

 “While we were out there, he got a phone call from this guy, but he said he didn’t want to answer the phone because he didn’t want the job,” Duren said.
 “I asked, ‘Well, do you mind if I talk to him?’
-I did, and as they, the rest is history.”
+I did, and as they say, the rest is history.”

 That began one of the most legendary careers in Alabama high school band history.